i-doit/knowledge-base/docs/en/consolidate-data/jdisc-discovery.md

 After the parameters are saved, you can test the connection to the JDisc database with the **Check connection** button.

-To archive objects that have not been seen by JDisc for a certain number of days, the threshold value and the threshold value unit must be set under **Administration → [Tenant name] management → Settings for [Tenant name] → JDisc**.
+To archive objects that have not been seen by JDisc for a certain number of  e.g. X days, the threshold value and the threshold value unit must be set under **Administration → [Tenant name] management → Settings for [Tenant name] → JDisc**.

 | Parameter | Anmerkung |
 | --- | --- |